 It helps to clear your backlog, requires no new hires and broadcasts the voice of the customer throughout your company.

 Many senior and technical folks appreciate the opportunity to engage with customers.
+Marketing will benefit from the additional exposure to your customers’ voice.
 And if nothing else, your stressed-out support staff will appreciate the gesture.

 Of course this only works if your systems, software and regulations are simple enough to learn them fast.
 You don’t want people to inadvertently break data protection laws, and it would be unfortunate if someone accidentally pressed the wrong button and cancelled an order.